danangsw/cloud-provider-comparasion/README.md

 ## Which Cloud Provider is Best for My Business?

+### AWS is a good option if:

+- You are looking for more global reach
+- You want stable, reliable service from a cloud platform with a long track record
+- You need flexibility and a wider range of services
+- You are an enterprise company

+### Azure is a good option if:

+- You are migrating to the cloud for the first time
+- Most of your business apps and platforms are Windows-based
+- You are looking for a hybrid solution
+- You are a developer

+### Google Cloud is a good option if:

+- You are looking for a comprehensive container-based model
+- Your company is already well ahead in digital migration and wants to become more agile and more cost-efficient
+- Your website works within a hyperscale networking environment
+- You develop and deploy cloud-based apps
+- You’re looking for a green tech solution

 ## Conclusion
 AWS owns nearly half of the world's public-cloud infrastructure market (47.8%).
 This is due to number of global-reach tools and services, while length time on the market.
 Explore the [AWS products here](https://aws.amazon.com/products/).